 It’s no secret that marketing acts as an effective inbound business development tool.
 Look no further than financial services giants like Goldman Sachs who embrace the latest digital trends to assert their brand, highlight their offerings, and maintain credibility.

-Even if you don’t have a dedicated business development or marketing manager at your firm, simple marketing efforts are extremely effective in helping your firm stay top of mind in a crowded, competitive marketplace.
+Even if you don’t have a dedicated business development or marketing manager at your firm, simple marketing CRM efforts are extremely effective in helping your firm stay top of mind in a crowded, competitive marketplace.

 Listed below are a few simple, but important pieces of “real estate” that should have special attention from your firm if you want to ensure steady, high quality dealflow in the months and years to come.